ye0nw0/DeepLearningProjects/README.md

 # DeepLearningProjects
 Collection of the final code used in deep learning projects and the remnants of trial-and-error code.

+Some of them can also be found in my organizations (Televet, Energiology).

+List:

 Pet Disease Diagnosis (InceptionResNetV2_model)

 Pet Disease Diagnosis (ResNet18_model)